isaac-scarrott/jgqls/README.md

 JSON JGQLS schema to GraphQL schema string.

 Create a JOI-like json schema using the object available to create inputs and types that can be reusable.
 Supports extend, required and arrays.
+Probably not that useful, but it was fun to make.
+The vision was to be able to combine this and then also to generate typescript types from these JSON's however on reflection this probably isn't a suitable way to do it and an option like TypeGraphQL is by far the best options for a code first schema.

 Example Input: